jonathantwite/dc-training/Training Week/DC Academy/1 DC Academy - Educ8 Course Design.md

     * Only select *Admin* if for DC use.
 1. Once created, from the list of councils, select activate.
 1. Select to *View Services* and add a new service.
-1. CLick to Generate a token for that service.
+1. Click to Generate a token for that service.

 ### Creating a new user